 You’ve probably been dreaming about a swimming pool for a long time.
 A pool is a valuable investment that will provide your family and friends with many years of enjoyment.
 It’s a place to cool off on hot days, a place to dine al fresco and enjoy your meals poolside, and a place to give your kids their best summer ever.

-The problem with a lot of pool builders is that they are solely focused on the pool itself.
-We call this “tunnel vision” and it’s a problem because they fail to give any thought to the rest of the landscape.
-But landscape items like fire features, the patio material, or a providing shade can’t be afterthoughts.
-It’s so much easier, not to mention cost effective, to plan for them in advance.
+The problem with many pool builders is that they are solely focused on the pool itself.
+We call this “tunnel vision,” and it’s a problem because they fail to give any thought to the surrounding landscape and outdoor living space.
+Landscape features like fire elements, patio materials, shade structures, retaining walls, and site grading shouldn't be afterthoughts.
+It’s so much easier, not to mention cost-effective, to plan for them before construction begins.

 Here are 10 pool design ideas that shouldn’t be “extras” but should be planned for from the very beginning.